 No!
 There are only persons who, during their childhood, instinctively used phosphenes.
 They let their own cerebral rhythms carry them and it gave them access to various experiences.
-They do not understand the real cause of their abilities.
+They do not understand the real cause of their capabilities.
 From that ignorance was born the myth of an ‟occult science” or ‟secret science” that could only be disclosed to the individuals that are ready for it.
-If you study religious and initiatory traditions, you will find that they all use phosphenes and that the practice of focusing on direct or indirect sources of light has always been considered as the highest teaching!
+If you study religious and initiatic traditions, you will find that they all use phosphenes and that the practice of focusing on direct or indirect sources of light has always been considered the highest teaching!
 This shows that the action of light on creativity and psychic phenomena was known everywhere and this has been so throughout the ages.

 5 - What is the definition of ‟out of body experiences” or ‟consciousness extensions” in Esotericism?

 Out-of-body experiences are neurological phenomena that are easy to produce if one understands the physiological processes that govern them (they can easily be triggered by the practice of rhythmed thinking combined with certain head sways or exercises like ‟static tensions”).
 These phenomena are totally subjective that means that they take place in the domain of the mind and not in the domain of matter.

 Nothing wrong can happen to the body and thus, there is no danger experiencing this inner cinema.

 This justifies the name of out-of-body experience: consciousness of the body remains but at the same time situations that are not physical are perceived.
 Consciousness seems to be ‟in two places at the same time”.